-9.1.2 Deactiv ation Analysis
+9.1.2 Initial Analysis

-PJM Planning will perform an analysis of the request.
-PJM Planning will include standard RTEP and NERC criteria for the appropriate seasons and interim years up to the current RTEP period.
-PJM Planning will also coordinate with PJM Operations for operational concerns and interim operational measures.
+PJM Planning will perform an initial analysis of the request.
+PJM Planning will perform standard RTEP/MAAC analysis for the affected summer peaks.
+PJM Planning will also identify maintenance and appropriate sensitivity analyses to be performed in addition to standard tests.
+PJM will review planned system reserve levels and conduct appropriate deliverability analysis.
 In addition, the Independent Market Monitor will analyze the effects of the proposed deactivation with regard to potential market power issues.